workshopper/how-to-markdown/exercises/links/solution/solution.md

 # Links

-[how-to-markdown] is a workshopper that teach you how to write Markdown.
+[how-to-markdown] is a workshopper that teaches you how to write Markdown.

 [how-to-markdown]: git.io/how-to-markdown